Front Page Sports Football: NFL Football Pro 2000

+Reception

+According to Sierra, combined sales of the Front Page Sports series, for all sports, surpassed 500,000 units by the end of March 1996.

 Influences

 Although the Front Page Sports Football line died an ugly death, the influence of the series lingered.
 In addition to the way that it forced EA Sports to adopt management options in the Madden NFL series, it spawned a host of imitators.
 Front Page Sports Football made it possible for later football management games to thrive.
 Without Dynamix and Sierra Entertainment bringing franchise play and serious stat-crunching to the masses, games like Front Office Football and Action!
 PC Football would have been hard-pressed to build substantial followings.